الموسيقى الأمازيغية والفلكلور المغربي - Amazigh Music and Moroccan Folklore

 Regional Diversity in Moroccan Folklore

-The geographical diversity of Morocco reflects a rich cultural diversity in folklore, with each region having its distinctive artistic characteristics.
+The geographic diversity of Morocco reflects the rich cultural diversity in folklore, with each region having its distinctive artistic characteristics.

-This diversity is clearly evident in the music and folk dances, which vary from one region to another.
+This is evident through the music and folk dances that change from region to region.

 Rif Music and Northern Morocco